OpenDSA/OpenDSA/RST/source/SortCompare.rst

 search for the record that matches a particular ID number.
 In this example the ID number is the :dfn:`search key`.

-To implement sorting or searching, we require that keys be comparable.
+To implement sorting or searching, we require that keys be :dfn:`comparable`.
 At a minimum, we must be able to take two keys and reliably determine whether they are equal or not.
 That is enough to enable a sequential search through a database of records and find one that matches a given key.
-However, we typically would like for the keys to define a total order (see Module :ref:`Set Definitions <SetDef>`, which means that we can tell which of two keys is greater than the other.
+However, we typically would like for the keys to define a :dfn:`total order` (see Module :ref:`Set Definitions <SetDef>`), which means that we can always tell which of two keys is greater than the other.
 Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in a way that makes searching more efficient.